 Specifying a DB2ID in the previous steps causes the DB2GROUPID attribute of the installed DB2CONN definition to be blanked out.
 If you want to revert to using group attach, set the DB2GROUPID attribute again using a SET DB2CONN DB2GROUPID() command.
 However, specifying a DB2ID on the INITPARM=(DFHD2INI=db2id) system initialization parameter does not override group attach.
 If a DB2GROUPID is set in the DB2CONN definition, the INITPARM setting is ignored.
-See the CICS System Definition Guide for more information about this parameter.
+SeeINITPARM system initialization parameter in the System Definition Guide for more information about this parameter.